denversc/firestore-team/README.md

 # Firestore Team Private Repository

 This repository contains quickstart project and sample app that showcase how to use Firestore in various different environments.

+## Sample Projects

+Each repository and project is as easy to work with as:
+- Cloning the repo
+- Run a single command or simple instruction to clearly see that it is working.

+These steps are described in individual README.md, which also outline how the SDKs can be updated (both to a new release and  to a locally build SDK) and how issues can be debugged.

+Projects should contain as few dependencies as possible and focus on popular dependencies.

+More information can be found at http://go/firestore-sdk-test-repos

 ## Source Code Headers